DasArthur/vs-code-ext-mule-munit-helper/README.md

-# vs-code-ext-mule-munit-helper README
+# MUnit Launcher

-With this extension, you can easily run and manage your MUnit tests directly within the VS Code environment.
+With this extension, you can easily run and manage your MUnit tests directly within the VS Code

 ## Features

-- **Run MUnit Tests**: Launch MUnit tests directly from the VS Code command palette
+- **Run MUnit Tests**: Launch MUnit tests directly from the VS Code

 ![Run MUnit Test](images/image01.png)